Superprime x Good Eggs: How to Cook A5 Wagyu Like a Pro

 Keep It Simple

-Season generously with high-quality salt and freshly cracked black pepper just before cooking.
+Season generously with Maldon salt and freshly cracked black pepper just before cooking.
 With beef this exceptional, simple seasoning is all you need.

 Cast Iron Method